Alkante/anonymizedb/README.md

 ===========

 Tool for anonymize fields in your development database.
 You can generate random name, firstname, date, string, ...
+It works with all databases supported by PDO.

 Need
 ====